snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/Azure-File-Share-connector.md

 # Azure File Share Graph Connector (Preview)

 The Azure File Share Graph Connector integrates Azure File Share data into the Microsoft 365 ecosystem, enabling advanced search and interaction capabilities via Microsoft Search and Copilot.
-It respects NTFS permissions, ensuring that only authorized users can access indexed content within Microsoft 365.
+By respecting NTFS permissions, it ensures that only authorized users can access indexed content within Microsoft 365.

 This guide is intended for Microsoft 365 administrators responsible for configuring, managing, and monitoring the Azure File Share Graph Connector.

+---

-## Capabilities
+## Key Capabilities

 ### Access
-- Enables access to Azure File Share data via Microsoft Search and Copilot.
+- Provides secure access to Azure File Share data via Microsoft Search and Copilot.
-- Integrates Azure Active Directory (AAD) and NTFS permissions for secure data interaction.
+- Integrates Azure Active Directory (AAD) and NTFS permissions for seamless security.

 ### Data Syncing
-- Supports periodic full crawl.
+- Supports periodic full crawls.
 - Indexes text-based file content, metadata, directory structures, and ACLs.

+---

 ## Limitations

 ### Indexing
-- Indexes text-based files up to 4MB (3.8MB content + 0.2MB metadata).
+- Files up to 4MB (3.8MB content + 0.2MB metadata) are indexed.
+- Supported formats include:
+  - Microsoft Office files
+  - PDFs
+  - Text files
+  - JSON files
-- Supports formats like Microsoft Office files, PDFs, text files, JSON files, and other text-based files.
-Non-text files are excluded by default.
+- Non-text files are excluded by default.

+---

 ## Prerequisites

-Before setting up the Azure File Share Connector, ensure the following:
+Before setting up the Azure File Share Connector, ensure the following requirements are met:

 ### Azure File Share Configuration
-- Your Azure File Share must be mounted on a device.
+- Mount your Azure File Share on a device.
-- Install and register a Graph Connector Agent (GCA) on the device.
+- Install and register the Graph Connector Agent (GCA) on the device.

 ### User Credentials
 Use the same credentials for: